juliopezua/session-6/README.md

 ###Two Way Data Binding

-Add a `<select>` element bound to `$ctrl.orderProp`, so that our users can pick from the two provided sorting options.
+Add a `<select>` element bound to `$ctrl.orderProp` to the top paragraph, so that our users can pick from the two provided sorting options.

 ```
   Sort by: